• Skip to main content

 Use any glass you want!

 But, as seen in the pictures and video, I went for the classic piña colada glass, also called "Hurricane glass".
-It is pretty much a high ball glass that's curved at the bottom.
-I have seen it called also "Poco grande glass".
+It is pretty much a high-ball glass that's curved at the bottom.
+I have seen it called also "Poco Grande Glass".
 This recipe will mostly fit in this kind of glass making it the perfect one-portion mocktail (15.5 oz).

 You could also use a stem-free kind of wine glass, which you probably could fill 2 of those following this recipe.